Overview

 5. Address chronic or severe conditions

-For more serious or chronic conditions like Crohn’s disease, celiac disease, or gastric cancer, long-term treatment plans are needed:
+For more serious or chronic conditions like Crohn’s disease or gastric cancer, long-term treatment plans are needed:

 - Cancer treatments: If gastrointestinal cancer is suspected, treatments such as surgery, chemotherapy, or radiation may be required.

-- Crohn’s disease and celiac disease: A healthcare provider may prescribe medications to manage inflammation, and a special diet to support nutrient absorption.
+- Crohn’s disease: A healthcare provider may prescribe medications to manage inflammation and a special diet to support nutrient absorption.

 - Shortness of breath